Fredrick Mugisha

-Major General Fredrick Mugisha is a senior military officer in the Uganda People's Defence Force and assumed command over AMISOM as the fourth commander on 15 June 2011.
+Major General Fredrick Mugisha is a senior military officer in the Uganda People's Defence Force.
+He assumed command over AMISOM as the fourth commander on 15 June 2011.

 Biography

 Mugisha was born in 1963 in Western Uganda.
 In his youth, he joined the National Resistance Army, the armed wing of the National Resistance Movement (NRM) rebel movement which took part in the Ugandan Bush War.
 He rose to become an officer in the NRA's Mobile Brigade, serving under Salim Saleh.
 In 1985, Mugisha fought in the Battle of Kembogo.
-In early 1986, he was one of the officers who planned the NRA's assault on the Ugandan capital Kampala.
-In the Battle of Kampala of 17–26 January 1986, Mugisha initially led the frontline NRA troops after his superior Pecos Kutesa allegedly fell ill.
-As the rebels advanced deeper into the city, he continued to fight alongside his troops, reportedly displaying considerable bravery under fire.
+In early 1986, he was one of the officers who took part in the NRA's assault on the Ugandan capital Kampala.

 After the NRM/NRA's victory in the Ugandan Bush War, Mugisha continued to serve in the new Ugandan national military.
-From 1987 to May 1988, he served as Communications Officer of a Battalion at the rank of APC.
+From 1987 to May 1988, he served as communications officer of a Battalion at the provisional rank of APC.
 He attended the Officer Cadet Course at Simferopol Academy in the former Soviet Union, from 1988 to 1989.
-From 1990 to 1995, Mugisha served as Security and Combat Intelligence Officer at the rank of lieutenant.
-From 1995 to 1997, he served as Second in Command of Artillery and Air Defense at the rank of captain.
-He then attended the Convoy Commander Course at Monduli Military Academy in Tanzania, in 1997.
-From 1997 to 1998, Mugisha was the Intelligence and Security Officer of an Army Division at the rank of major.
-From 1999 to 2000, he was the Division Intelligence and Security Officer at the rank of major.
-In 2000, he attended the Platoon Commander Course at the Sierra Vista Military Academy in Arizona, United States of America.
+From 1990 to 1995, Mugisha served as Security and Combat Intelligence officer at the rank of lieutenant.
+From 1995 to 1997, he served as second in command of Artillery and Air Defense at the rank of captain.
+He then attended the Company Commander Course at Monduli Military Academy in Tanzania, in 1997.
+From 1997 to 1998, Mugisha was the Intelligence and Security officer of the 1st Army Division at the rank of major.
+From 1999 to 2000, he was the 2nd Division Intelligence and Security officer at the rank of major.
+In 2000, he attended the Platoon Commander Course at the Sierra Vista Military Academy in Arizona, United States.